liles-eric/PowerBI/docs/notes/standard-scripts-and-code/2-dax/3-documentation/kpi-measures-documentation.md

 - **Recommended Visuals**:
   - **Line Chart**: Shows the trend of average COGS over time.
   - **KPI Visual**: Displays the average COGS for a quick assessment.
+  - **Area Chart**: Highlights fluctuations in the average COGS throughout the year.

 ---